|Color of flowers||salmon-pink|

 |Frost hardiness||5 - 8 Zones 5 - 8|

-WHAT IT LOOKS LIKE: Flowers 8 cm across, double, pink-orange; flowering starts in VI and is repeated many times until autumn.
-Pleasantly, strongly scented.
-Leaves dark green, glossy.
-Stems are thick, caned, thorny.
+WHAT IT LOOKS LIKE: Flowers 8–10 cm across, double, salmon-pink; appear abundantly in VI and continue until late autumn; pleasantly and strongly scented.
+Leaves dark green, glossy, stems spindly and thorny.

 WHERE TO PLANT: Requires a sunny or semi-shaded site.
 The soil should be fertile and moist but well-drained.
-Thrives in a ground of slightly acidic or neutral Ph.
-The cultivar is vigorous and disease resistant.
+Thrives in a ground of slightly acidic or neutral pH.
+Relatively resistant.
 Hardy (zone 5–8).

 HOW TO PLANT AND MAINTAIN: Before planting immerse the plant container in water for 10-30 min.
 Place the root ball in a 40 x 40 x 40 cm hole with a 10 cm layer of well-rotten manure or compost, 0.5-1 cm deeper than it was before.
 Fill the hole with fertile soil.
 In spring, dead and damaged shoots should be removed and the previous year growth should be cut back above the 3rd -5th “eye”, leaving the caned stems that provide structure.

 HOW TO APPLY: The cultivar is recommended for house gardens, public greenery and parks, both in formal and natural areas.
-It may be trained in hedges, along walls, entrance gates or romantic arbours.
-Grown without supports, it may be a feature in a large rock garden.
+It may be trained along hedges or walls, entrance gates and romantic arbours.